-The Genesys Interaction Recording solution uses geo-location to provide a multi-site deployment with the capability to select specific pools of Media Servers and recording servers that are located at specific sites with specific recording storage, specified through an IVR Profile.
+The Genesys Interaction Recording solution uses geo-location to provide a deployment using multiple data centers with the capability to select specific pools of Media Control Platform instances that are located at specific sites with specific recording storage, specified through an IVR Profile.

-Geo-location support provides a multi-site deployment with the capability to select specific pools of Media Servers and recording servers that are located specific sites.
-The main motivation for selecting specific Media Servers is either to minimize WAN traffic or to minimize the latency introduced to a conversation when call recording is enabled.
+Geo-location support provides a multiple data center deployment with the capability to select specific pools of MCPs that are located at specific sites, with appropriate storage.
+The main motivation for selecting specific MCPs is either to minimize WAN traffic or to minimize the latency introduced to a conversation when recording is enabled.

 Customer and Agent Call Across the WAN with No Recording

-In a typical scenario, the customer might be calling into a contact center site with a media gateway, and the agent is located in a different site as the agent.
+In a typical scenario, the customer might be calling into a contact center site with a media gateway, and the agent is located in a different site from the media gateway.

 Customer and Agent Call Across the WAN with Recording in Data Center